Underlayment: Do You Need It for Hardwood Floors?

 What is Underlayment?

-Underlayment is a thin layer of padding—usually foam, rubber, felt, or similar material—placed beneath hardwood floors.
+Underlayment is a thin layer of padding placed beneath hardwood floors.
+The type of material often varies from foam, rubber, felt/fiber, or other synthetic blends.
 It serves multiple purposes, the biggest of which is moisture protection.
 The underlayment acts as a barrier between your subfloor and hardwood, potentially saving your investment from damage caused by moisture.
 This is particularly important in humid climates or homes with moisture-emitting concrete subfloors.

 Underlayment also enhances comfort, insulation, noise reduction, and helps smooth out minor subfloor imperfections that could otherwise lead to issues.